johnston9/la-donut/README.md

 1. #### As the Owner/Admin User I want to upload new products.

    - As a superuser the owner can easily click on the Add Product link in their My Account link in the nav which will take them to the Add Product page.
 There they will first see an instructions button and be asked to read them.
 Upon clicking it the instructions will open.
-They can keep it closed or refer to it as thet familiarize themselves with the upload process.
-The instructions go into great detail about the uploading images process as this is paramont to the site being used to it's greatest advantage. <br>
+They can keep it closed or refer to it as they familiarize themselves with the upload process.
+The instructions go into great detail about the uploading images process as this is paramount to the site being used to its greatest advantage. <br>
    See [Existing Features - Optimum Image Showcase](#optimum-image-showcase) above for more on this.
    The instructions also inform the user about how to add size or box quantity prices to each product.<br>
    See [Existing Features - Size and Box Quantity Prices](#size-and-box-quantity-prices) above for more on this.